meows/racket/docs/angle-1.md

 ![(line-0-3)](/img/(line-0-3).png)

-As we look from any one second to the next, we can see that the distance always changes every time by 3 meters, so we say that the velocity of the car is 3 meters per second, or `3 m/s`.
-This means that for every second you go, we expect you to move 3 meters, and therefore 20 seconds means 60 meters of travel.
+As we look from any one second to the next, we can see that the distance always changes every time by 3 meters, so in this case we know that the velocity never changes, and it's written as `3 m/s`, or 3 meters per second.

+* at 5 seconds the car was 15 meters away
+* at 6 seconds the car was 18 meters away
+* at 7 seconds the car was 21 meters away